SanthoshBanavath/SanthoshBanavath/README.md

-- 👋 Hi, I’m @SanthoshBanavath
+- 👋 Hi, I’m Santhosh Banavath
 - 👀 I’m interested in creating web applications.
 - 📫 You can reach me on santhoshb789123@gmail.com